gonzales-node/wardenprotocol/docs/developer-docs/docs/build-an-oapp/quick-start.md

 *This section is under construction.*

-*To get started, you can check our list of CosmWasm resources in the [Useful links](useful-links) section.*
+*To get started, you can check our list of CosmWasm and Solidity resources in the [Useful links](useful-links) section.*

 <!---
 - A guide explaining how to start building using an npx command for creating a smart contract (once we have it)